🚨 24/7 EMERGENCY SERVICE • Leaking Roof? Storm Damage? We Respond in Under 2 Hours • CALL NOW: (925) 722-4916

 East Bay Roofers HOA Expertise: We've completed 500+ HOA-compliant roof projects in Alamo since 2008, with zero violations.
 We handle all approval processes, maintain relationships with architectural review boards, and stock pre-approved materials for Round Hill, Alamo Oaks, and other major communities.

-Understanding HOA Authority Over Roofing
+HOA Authority Over Roofing Projects

-The Legal Foundation: CC&Rs and California Law
+CC&Rs Versus California Law

 Alamo-Specific Pattern: Round Hill Country Club HOA has the strictest architectural standards in Alamo, requiring Spanish tile in earth tones (terracotta, adobe, mission red).
 Alamo Oaks permits both tile and premium composition shingles but mandates GAF or CertainTeed brands.
 Smaller HOAs typically mirror these standards with more flexibility on timelines.

-Architectural Review Board Process
+Architectural Review Board Submission

 Alamo HOA architectural review board meeting showing community members reviewing roofing material samples and blueprints